 - delayed onset of the sedating symptoms related to alcohol

 - intensified or exaggerated symptoms of Adderall or alcohol use

-People who drink more alcohol than their livers can process may experience alcohol poisoning, where alcohol blood levels are so high they become life-threatening.
+A person who drinks more alcohol than their liver can process may experience alcohol poisoning.
+This is where alcohol blood levels are so high they become life-threatening.